Income Based Repayment: Your Questions Answered

 Due to the confusion these acronyms cause, we will keep it simple in this article.
 We will use the following terms to mean the same thing:

-• Income-driven repayment,
+• Income-driven repayment;

-• Income-based repayment, and
+• Income-based repayment; and

-• Forgiveness to mean the same thing.
+• Loan Forgiveness to mean.

 Below is a graph that summarizes the relationship among all the acronyms used to describe income-based repayment plans.